ScotterC/redis-update/README.md

 - **DBNum**: The Redis to connect to (e.g. 0)
 - **pattern**: Defaults to *

+## Note

+This gets all the keys for a given pattern and can kill performance on large data sets.
+Be careful.

 ##Other Redis Tools
 - [Redis Sampler](https://github.com/antirez/redis-sampler) - Samples keys for statistics around how often you each Redis value type, and how big the value is.
 By Antirez.
 - [Redis Audit](https://github.com/snmaynard/redis-audit) - Audits keys.
 Thanks to @snmaynard because redis-audit heavily influenced this script.